matt-42/iod/dependency_injection.md

 The IOD library implements a generic recursive dependency injection pattern.
-Given a C++ function f tacking a list of N arguments of types Ai with i >= 0 and i < N. and a set S of objects to inject, the di_call primitive calls f after building its argument list using the folowing, for each i:
+Given a C++ function f tacking a list of N arguments of types Ai with i >= 0 and i < N. and a set S of objects to inject, the di_call primitive calls f after building its argument list using the following, for each i:

   - If S contains an element of type Ai, place it in the list.
   - Else if S contains an element e such that the method e.make returns the type Ai,